Super-futures/sylva/README.md

 # Sylva
-A browser-based ambient forest environment for nervous system regulation, using passive bilateral visual stimulation, breath entrainment, and layered nature audio — no instructions, no compliance required.
+A forest for the nervous system.
+Browser-based, ambient, no instructions required.

 ---